Oregon State Police

 The Oregon State Police Collision Reconstruction Unit (CRU) is a specialized unit responsible for investigating fatal and critical injury collisions on Oregon’s highways.
 The team provides expertise in the documentation, investigation, and analysis of complex motor vehicle crashes and crime scenes.
 They receive specialized training in the use of advanced measuring techniques and small unmanned aircraft systems (sUAS) for on-scene investigations.
 The CRU team includes ACTAR accredited collision reconstructionists and technical collision investigators deployed across the state.

-The operator of the Subaru (Richardson) was not physically injured.
+The operator of the Subaru (Singer) was declared deceased at the scene.

-OSP was assisted by the Klamath County Sheriff's Office, Klamath County Fire 1, and ODOT.
+OSP was assisted by the Wallowa County Sheriff's Office, Wallowa Fire, and ODOT.

 # # #